From the press release

 With high-growth companies, in particular, looking to digitise financial processes, Payhawk emerges as the leading platform for large SMEs and enterprise customers, especially those multinationals who have multiple offices worldwide.

-In 2021, Payhawk introduced 3% cashback on all payments, new enterprise features, free bill payments, and support for Apple Pay and Google Pay in 30 countries.
+In 2021, Payhawk introduced 3% cashback on all POS spend, capped at your subscription, new enterprise features, free bill payments, and support for Apple Pay and Google Pay in 30 countries.
 Since its Series A round, transaction volume through the platform has increased by 663% and continues to grow at 45%+ month-on-month in October.
 Its customer base consists of a mix of scale-ups and corporates in 27 countries across Europe, including A.T.U, Luxair, Flink, Viking Life and Wagestream.

 In 2022, Payhawk will continue its expansion by aiming to open offices in the U.S., the Netherlands, Australia and Singapore, enabling the company to further expand its product offering by introducing credit cards and allowing smarter and cheaper cross-border transactions on top of its invoice management system.